 • Mold

-Even if you or someone in your home doesn’t experience allergies or asthma, an air purifier can lower other troubles associated with low indoor air quality.
-These involve:
+Even if you or someone in your household doesn’t struggle with allergies or asthma, an air purifier can alleviate other issues associated with poor indoor air quality.
+These include:

 • Dry throat, eyes, nose or skin